Connected Lines Helping Creative People

 Foot

-Spade - flat or rounded foot, wider than leg then tapering
+Spade - Flat or rounded foot, wider than leg and then tapering.

 Hardware Material